ysreddy337/jeditlatest/doc/README.txt

   - On Windows, edit the `jEdit.bat' file and change the line that looks like so:

-    set JAVA_HEAP_SIZE=16
+    set JAVA_HEAP_SIZE=32

   - On Unix, edit the `jedit' shell script and change the line that looks like so:

-    JAVA_HEAP_SIZE=16
+    JAVA_HEAP_SIZE=32

-  In both cases, replace `16' with the desired heap size, in megabytes.
+  In both cases, replace `32' with the desired heap size, in megabytes.
   For best results, use a heap size of about 2.5 times the largest file size you plan to edit.

-- You must rebuild the mode cache with the `Utilities->Reload Edit Modes' command after adding or removing edit modes, otherwise jEdit will not notice the changes.
-Note that the mode cache is automatically rebuilt after a new jEdit version is installed.

 - Printing doesn't work very well, especially on Java 2.
 There isn't much I can do about this until Sun fixes several outstanding bugs in Java.

+- Aborting I/O operations in the I/O Progress Monitor doesn't always work.

+- Edit modes you write will not be available in the editor until you add an entry to the `catalog' file in the appropriate modes directory.

 - International keyboards, input methods, composed keys, etc. might not work properly.
 As I do not have an international keyboard, this will